NAU-IoT/RemotePiControl/README.md

 ## RaspberryPIZero Solution

-If you want to run C code on a RaspberryPiZero these are the steps:
+If you want to run MQTT using C code on a RaspberryPiZero these are the steps:

 ### Dependencies: